04/24/23, M.

 The circles form a group by path composition, which is part of the elementary discussoin in algebraic topology, which we cannot go into any details here.

-The region between the two chains shows a slow (adiabatic) transition from n=0 to n=1, which is called a soliton (孤子).
+The region between the two chains shows a slow (adiabatic) transition from

 The winding number is a topological numer classifiying the two phases on the chain.
 And as the topology changes continuously from one region of the space to another, keeping the symmetry unchanged (chiral symmetry in this case), there is bound to be a place where the gap closes.
 This is called the principle of bulk-boundary correspondence.